Labour government, 1974–1979

 Harold Wilson led the Government from 1974 to 1976, and was succeeded by James Callaghan.

 Callaghan led the Government from 1976 onward.
 He was defeated at the 1979 general election.

 The Labour Party governed the United Kingdom from 1974 to 1979.
 During this period, Harold Wilson and James Callaghan were successively appointed as Prime Minister by Queen Elizabeth II.
 The end of the Callaghan ministry was presaged by the Winter of Discontent, a period of serious industrial discontent.
-This was followed by the election of Conservative leader Margaret Thatcher in 1979.
+This was followed by the election of the Conservatives led by Margaret Thatcher in 1979.

 The government consisted of three ministries: the third and fourth Wilson ministry, and then the Callaghan ministry.
+After the 1979 election defeat Labour would not return to government for another 18 years until 1997 and the first Blair ministry.

 History

 Formation

 Following the February 1974 general election, no party had a majority of seats.
 The incumbent Conservative Party won the popular vote, but Labour took a plurality of seats.
 Edward Heath, the Conservative Prime Minister, attempted to negotiate a coalition agreement with the Liberal Party, but resigned as prime minister after failing to do so.
 The Labour Party, led by Harold Wilson, then established a minority government, which took office on 4 March 1974.

 It was recognised that this had no long-term stability, and that another general election was likely within a few months.
 On 20 September Wilson called another snap election for 10 October, which resulted in a narrow victory for the Labour Party with a slim majority of three seats.

 The economy was in recession by the time of the February 1974 election, but economic growth was re-established by 1976—although inflation, which had run into double digits before Labour came to power, was now above 20%.
 It would remain high for the rest of this ministry, rarely falling below 10%.
 Unemployment was now well in excess of 1,000,000 people, whereas it had been less than 600,000 at the start of the decade.
 This was the result of the economic decline, as well as advancing engineering techniques which required fewer personnel, along with other factors including the closure of unprofitable factories and coalmines.
+The government was forced into an interventionist policy to protect jobs - the most symbolic example being the largest home producer of cars, buses and trucks - British Leyland (BL) - which had been beset with poor profitability and a myriad of industrial relations problems was forced into public ownership in 1975, and became part of the newly established National Enterprise Board.
+BL would remain a major headache for the remainder of the government's term in office and for the Conservatives subsequently with full re-privatisation not occurring until the late 1980s.